quantnetwork/overledger-sdk-javascript-v2/README.md

 ## Getting started

 To get started, you can take a look at the examples folder for basic use cases.

+Alternatively, you can investigate the examples used in Quant's Beginner's Guide to Blockchain course [here](https://github.com/quantnetwork/blockchain-developer-exercises-foundations).

-For more complicated use cases, please explore our Overledger demo application github [here](https://github.com/quantnetwork/quant-demo-application).
+Finally, you can also explore our Overledger demo application github [here](https://github.com/quantnetwork/quant-demo-application).

 ## API Reference